luxonis/depthai-hardware/docs/source/pages/articles/oak-s2.rst

 Wide FOV
 ########

 Wide FOV (indicated as **W** in the camera name) version will have wide FOV lenses on all 3 cameras.
+Wide FOV lenses can only be fixed-focus.

 .. image:: /_static/images/guides/fov-vs-wfov.png
     :alt: Wide FOV lenses (right)